lucidrains/soundstorm-pytorch/README.md

 Implementation of <a href="https://arxiv.org/abs/2305.09636">SoundStorm</a>, Efficient Parallel Audio Generation from Google Deepmind, in Pytorch.

-They basically applied <a href="https://arxiv.org/abs/2202.04200">MaskGiT</a> to the residual vector quantized latents from <a href="https://github.com/lucidrains/audiolm-pytorch#soundstream--encodec">Soundstream</a>.
+They basically applied <a href="https://arxiv.org/abs/2202.04200">MaskGiT</a> to the residual vector quantized codes from <a href="https://github.com/lucidrains/audiolm-pytorch#soundstream--encodec">Soundstream</a>.
 The transformer architecture they chose to use is one that fits well with the audio domain, named <a href="https://arxiv.org/abs/2005.08100">Conformer</a>

 <a href="https://google-research.github.io/seanet/soundstorm/examples/">Project Page</a>